 CBS warns consumers who have banned ethanol-fuelled burners in their home to stop using them immediately.

 The interim ban means that retailers and online traders across Australia must take the banned products off their shelves or delete them from online catalogues and cease sales immediately.
 Individuals face a maximum penalty of $220,000 and corporations face a maximum penalty of $1.1 million if found to be selling banned products.

 This interim ban affects all table-top versions and many freestanding versions of the product.
 The interim ban does not affect products with a power output of more than 4.5 kW, those that require installation in a fixed position, and those used in the heating or warming of food.

 Retailers and suppliers can go to the ACCC’s product safety website to get further information to help them understand the product range covered by the national interim ban.

 Consumers seeking to purchase decorative alcohol fuelled devices should check with suppliers that any product offered is not subject to the ban.

-Those concerned about products they have previously purchased should visit the Product Safety Australia website for information about the current ban, consumer rights and how to use burners safely.
+Those concerned about products they have previously purchased should visit the Product Safety Australia website for more information about decorative alcohol fuelled devices.